Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game4_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific and directly point to the core concepts of Sci-Fi without using any forbidden words.
-They cover technology, future societies, scientific implications, and common tropes like AI and aliens, which are all distinctive to Sci-Fi.
+The clues are highly specific to Sci-Fi, using terms like 'possible futures', 'technology's impact', 'space travel, robots', 'scientific advancements', 'artificial intelligence', 'extraterrestrial life', and 'advanced technologies'.
+These are all core elements that distinctly point to Sci-Fi without being overly technical or naming specific works.
+They successfully describe the essence of the genre.

 ✅ Strengths:
 - Generally specific and relate to correct answer